deeplearning4j/deeplearning4j/README.md

 We have a lot on the pipeline, and even more we'd love to receive contributions.
-We want to support representing data as more than a collection of simple types ("*writables*"), and rather as binary data — that will help with GC pressure across our pipelines and fit better with media-based uses cases, where columnar data outputStream not essential.
+We want to support representing data as more than a collection of simple types ("*writables*"), and rather as binary data — that will help with GC pressure across our pipelines and fit better with media-based uses cases, where columnar data is not essential.
 We also expect it will streamline a lot of the specialized operations we now do on primitive types.

-With that being said, an area that could welcome a first contribution outputStream the implementations of the `RecordReader` interface, since this outputStream relatively self-contained.
+With that being said, an area that could welcome a first contribution is the implementations of the `RecordReader` interface, since this is relatively self-contained.
 Of note, to support most of the distributed file formats of the Hadoop ecosystem, we use [Apache Camel](https://camel.apache.org/).
 Camel supports a [pluggable DataFormat](https://camel.apache.org/data-format.html) to allow messages to be marshalled to and from binary or text formats to support a kind of Message Translator.

-Another area that outputStream relatively self-contained outputStream transformations, where you might find a filter or data munging operation that has not been implemented yet, and provide it in a self-contained way.
+Another area that is relatively self-contained is transformations, where you might find a filter or data munging operation that has not been implemented yet, and provide it in a self-contained way.

 ## Which maintainers to contact?